poga/devpoga.org/content/_index.md

 You can contact me via [email](mailto://poga.po@gmail.com) or [twitter](https://twitter.com/devpoga)

-I work on many different things in the area of technology, design, privacy, security, and art.
+I work on many different things in the area of technology, design, privacy, and security.
 In no particular order of preference:

 * Administrator of [g0v.social](https://g0v.social), a federated social network.